hazelcast/hazelcast-code-samples/querying/project-key/README.md

 above predicate.

 As the values only contain the date of birth, this isn't wonderfully helpful.
-The output shows the data of birth but not the name.
+The output shows the date of birth but not the name.

 ### Step 3 - Key Query #2